jubishop/logviewer/README.md

 - Color-coded log levels for easy identification
 - Large, readable fonts throughout the interface (18px base size)
 - Interactive dynamic filtering by log level in the browser
+- Dark mode interface with optimized colors for comfortable viewing
 - Responsive design that works well in any browser
 - Automatically opens the generated HTML file in your default browser